coinbump/PhaseJumpPro/modules/core/Node2D.md

 **bool isKinematic**: Cached value, determined by rigidbody.

+**string NodeState**: Get/set the current string-based Node state.

+_Note:_ Strings are used for flexibility.
+If you prefer a concrete type, override the behavior.

 **List\<NodeTag> nodeTags**: _Editor only_.
 The Unity editor doesn't support dictionaries, so we have to present this as a list, then transform it to a dictionary later.

 **Tags tags**: Container for custom properties.